-The History of Lake Wylie
+A Brief History of Lake Wylie

-At the turn of the 19th century the construction of textile plants caused the local economy to shift from agricultural to industrial.
-These textile plants all required electricity.
-It was reasoned that if engineers could harness the power of falling water then electricity could be generated more easily.
+At the turn of the 19th century the introduction of textile plants caused the local economy to shift from agriculture to manufacturing.
+These textile plants required cheap, readily available electricity.
 Enter Dr. Walker Gill Wylie.

 In 1904 Wylie, along with his brother and other engineers, conceived a plan to construct a dam on the Catawba River at India Hook shoals near Rock Hill, South Carolina.
 They believed by harnessing the power of naturally falling water, electricity could be generated more easily.
 At the time hydroelectricity production was an emerging field.
 Wylie and his business partners formed the Catawba Power Company and built the very first dam and hydro plant along the Catawba River, creating “Catawba Lake”.

 Wylie later faced years of financial setbacks, including the devastating Great Flood of 1916 which severely damaged the hydro station at India Hook shoals.
 Wylie eventually gained the support of tobacco tycoon James Buchanan Duke, and with Duke’s help the dam was raised in 1925, expanding the lake to its present size.
 In the 1960s Duke Power Company renamed the body of water Lake Wylie in honor of its original founder.

 In the 1960s Duke Power began leasing waterfront lots around Lake Wylie.
 Construction of small “river cabins” soon began.
 These cabins served mostly as weekend get-a-ways or fishing cabins for residents of the surrounding townships.
 The 1970s brought major residential development with the creation of two large neighborhoods, River Hills and Tega Cay.
 Since then residential and commercial development has continued to expand around the lake.